-- 34. Q: Will the number of citations be a measure considered by RAE panels, or will it be totally up to individual assessors to decide whether to consider it? - A: According to paragraphs 5.17 (e) of the Guidance Notes, whether metrics/citation data are to be used to inform the peer review process will be decided by each of the RAE panels.
-If a panel wishes to use metrics to inform its decision, it will advise universities in their Panel-specific Guidelines.
-Otherwise, no metric/citation data should be included in the submission. - 35.
-Q: According to paragraph 6.7 of the Guidance Notes, research outputs will be captured and assessed in terms of academic strength and quality benchmarking against international standards; research outputs with social relevance should be submitted for evaluation under the element of research impact.
+37. Q: Will the number of citations be a measure considered by RAE panels, or will it be totally up to individual assessors to decide whether to consider it?

+- A: According to paragraphs 5.17(f) of the Guidance Notes, whether metrics/citation data are to be used to inform the peer review process will be decided by each of the RAE panels.
+If a panel wishes to use metrics to inform its decision, it will advise universities in paragraphs 24 and 25 of the respective Panel-specific Guidelines.
+Otherwise, no metric/citation data should be included in the submission.
+As stipulated in paragraph 24 of the General Panel Guidelines, while such metrics and data may serve as advisory or secondary information for reference, they will not be used in any algorithmic or deterministic way for the evaluation of research quality. - 38.
+Q: According to paragraph 6.10 of the Guidance Notes, research outputs will be captured and assessed in terms of academic strength and quality benchmarking against international standards; research outputs with social relevance should be submitted for evaluation under the element of research impact.
 If a research output with social relevance is submitted as the underpinning research of an impact case study for the impact element, will it be excluded from being evaluated under the element of research outputs? - A: In principle, the same research output can be submitted for assessment under the research outputs element, and separately as a research output referenced in an impact case study under the impact element.
 Under the research outputs element, the quality of this output will be assessed for its academic strength and quality in terms of originality, significance and rigour.
 Under the impact element, the quality of this output will be evaluated to assure that the threshold of 2 star has been met.
 Once the 2 star quality threshold of underpinning research is established, the assessment of the quality of the impact claimed should be independent and separate from the quality of the underpinning research.